 How can I share the artwork that’s in my collection?

-As you claim your NFT, you’ll have the opportunity to share the news on Twitter.
+As you settle your NFT, you’ll have the opportunity to share the news on Twitter.
 Click “Tweet It” to auto-generate a message for you to announce the latest addition to your collection.
 If they’re on Twitter, make sure to tag the creator in your tweet—this is a big moment for you and for them!

 If you haven't already, reserve a Foundation username and fill out your collector profile.
 Once the NFT is added to your collection, it'll show up on your profile so everyone can see your collection.